 Oh, and please double check the package weight when buying pasta for this recipe!
 I've noticed an increasing number of pasta varieties with a total weight of 12 ounces, not a full pound of 16 ounces.
 This quantity of liquid is for 16 ounces of pasta.
 Using a smaller pasta amount would likely lead to a soupy result.

 Obviously this one is subject to taste, but I like a blend of four cheeses for mac and cheese:

 While some cheeses can be subbed in/out, pepper jack for me is a non-negotiable.
 I love the hint of flavor it brings without being spicy, and is responsible for those little pepper flecks you might notice in the photos.

-I’ll never pass up an opportunity to use smoked gouda (hello, smoked gouda dip), and it combines beautifully with sharpish cheddar.
-I’m not picky with the sharpness – use whichever type of you like.
-Then mozzarella rounds everything out with a mild creaminess to take this Instant Pot mac and cheese over the top!
+I'll never pass up an opportunity to use smoked gouda (hello, hello, smoked gouda dip), and it combines beautifully with sharp-ish cheddar.
+I'm not picky with the sharpness - use whichever type of you like.
+Then mozzarella rounds everything out with a mild creaminess to take this IP mac and cheese over the top!